 On this page:

-In October 2018, the Victorian Government announced an election commitment to ban embedded networks in new residential apartment buildings.
-Including appropriate exemptions for buildings that use renewable energy microgrids to deliver low-cost renewable energy to apartment buildings.
+In October 2018, the Victorian Government announced an election commitment to ban embedded networks in new residential apartment buildings, with appropriate exemptions for buildings that use renewable energy microgrids to deliver low-cost renewable energy to apartment buildings.

 The Government’s election commitment was made in response to ongoing concerns that customers currently living in embedded networks: